isc-projects/kea/doc/sphinx/arm/agent.rst

 ``https://10.20.30.40:8000/``.
 If these parameters are not specified, the default URL is ``http://127.0.0.1:8000/``.

-If enabling HA and multi-threading, the 8000 port is used by the HA hook library http listener.
-When using HA hook library with multi-threading to function, make sure the port used by dedicated listener is different (e.g. 8001) than the one used by CA. Note the commands should still be sent via CA. The dedicated listener is specifically for HA updates only.
+When using Kea's HA hook library with multi-threading, make sure that the address:port combination you use here for CA is different from the HA peer URLs.
+The HA peer URLs are strictly for internal HA traffic between the peers.
+User commands should still be sent via CA.

 The ``trust-anchor``, ``cert-file``, ```key-file`` and ``cert-required`` parameters specify the TLS setup for HTTP i.e. HTTPS.
 If these parameters